alexandermorales-dev/destinations-directory/README.md

 ![screenshot](./assets/screenshot.png)

-In this project I have cloned [this](https://www.behance.net/gallery/25563385/PatashuleKE/) Patashule website by using RWD concept.
+In this project, I have cloned [this](https://www.behance.net/gallery/25563385/PatashuleKE/) Patashule website by using RWD concept.
 I have implemented HTML5 and CSS, making proper use of semantic tags in the HTML and Grid and Flexbox layout in the CSS.

 ## Instructions

 There are only 3 main sections that actually respond to user interaction.
 Please note the following:

-- index.html is the main page of the website containint a search bar and brief description of the service/website
+- index.html is the main page of the website containing a search bar and a brief description of the service/website
-- Search button in index.html header will take you to a Search Results Page (search-results.html)
+- The search button in the index.html header will take you to a Search Results Page (search-results.html)
 - Once in the Search Results Page, you can click on any images from the results and will take you to the description of the location selected.